jbilander/sdbox/sd/README.md

 ***

 If you get the `bad number`error when trying to access `SDO:` after mounting the `SD0` file it may be an indication that your card isn't compatible with the sdbox for some reason.
-Try another card and see if it works better.
+Probably you need a 10k pull-up resistor on the MISO-line, check under the Issues tab for how to do this.
+You can follow SukkoPeras instructions of where to solder the pull-up resistor.
+Many thanks to SukkoPera for contributing.
+You can check for activity on MISO/MOSI if you have access to an oscilloscope or a logic analyzer.

 <a href="../images/screenshots/bad_number_error_mounting_sd0.jpg">
 <img src="../images/screenshots/bad_number_error_mounting_sd0.jpg" width="504" height="378">